 Tobikakaru (Lunge) – This is a pretty interesting twist, huh?
 This move, with the same spelling, was reintroduced in Generation 7 as a Bug-type move.
 In Generation I, however, when move types were a bit more matter-of-fact, it may have been a Fighting-type or Normal-type move.
 Lunge was probably cut because tackling moves like Double-Edge (すてみタックル, Life-Risking Tackle) already involved throwing oneself at the enemy.

-Honoo (Fire) – This is the second ‘weak fire move’, and exists in the group of Fire moves near the end of V1.
+Honoo (Fire) – This is the second ‘weak fire move’, and exists in the group of Fire moves near the end of WAZA_TBL.SAV.
 Since this move is older than Hinotama (due to reasons we will cover in part 2) but occupied the slot in the Fire move list that later belonged to Hinotama, it’s likely that it was changed to Fireball (Hinotama), and then finally to Ember (Hinoko).

-The second move index is from a much later time in development; the list is nearly complete, with most of the differences between it and the final version being name changes.
+The second move list is a snapshot from a much later time in development; the list is nearly complete, with most of the differences between it and the final version being name changes.
 A big restructuring occurred between the first and second list: some moves were cut, some were moved up, and some were directly swapped out.
 Several rudimentary moves early in the first list were removed, shifting everything up a couple of numbers each time they cut a move.
 This increases the difficulty of discerning what changed between these lists.

 We can take a really wild note here about HM moves: three out of five of them (Fly, Surf, Flash) have different names in these lists.
 In fact, the older names match the in-battle action much more than they do the field moves.
 Perhaps moves and overworld actions were separate at one point, and simplified together into HMs to make creating progress barriers easier?

-And one more brief sideline: We have an unexpected source to correlate these lists with what Pokemon may have used them: the Trading Card Game!
+And one more brief sideline: We have an unexpected source to correlate these lists with what Pokémon may have used them: the Trading Card Game!
 As we know from an interview in Famitsu that was translated by Siliconera, the TCG was created not after, but during Red and Green’s development, and the card game’s developers worked together with Game Freak.
 As thus, it’s only natural that some extraneous move ideas carried over to the cards even when they were removed in the original.
 As it turns out, many removed moves from this 2nd list appear on cards.
 We’ll note these as they appear.

 Notable cut or changed moves that were introduced in the 2nd list: